parinfer/parinfer.js/lib/parinfer.js.md

 (def foo |)
 ```

-Indent Mode would delete the space, preventing you from adding anything after
+Indent Mode would immediately delete the space, preventing you from adding some
-`foo`.
+space-separated element after `foo`:

 ```clj
 (def foo|)